Tragic fire destroys mechanic shop in Denham Springs, owner now has to rebuild

 Baker and most of his employees were at lunch when the fire happened.
 When they returned to the shop, he wasn't able to get near it because of the smoke and flames.
 They weren't able to see the damage inside until the next day.
 Baker was struck with emotions.

-Baker worked at the shop prior to taking ownership over forty years ago.
+Baker worked at the shop prior to taking ownership over 40 years ago.
 Residents of the community said Baker poured his heart and soul into that shop and the community.

 The night of the fire, Baker had a decision to face on whether to find another job or rebuild.